Fungal Nail Infection

 How many treatments are needed?

-If the long pulse NdYag is used it is recommended that the treatment is done monthly for three months and then as a maintenance every three months.
+If the long pulsed NdYag is used it is recommended that the treatment is done monthly for three months and then as a maintenance every three months.

-In the case of the fractionated ablative laser one treatment may be sufficient but the antifungal lotion needs to be applied until the nail grows out.
+In the case of the fractionated ablative laser the treatment will usually need to be repeated to make fresh holes in the new nail as the nail grows out.

 Results